n778509775/JDLBER/README.md

    `sudo pip3 install -r requirement.txt`<br />
    If only available for this user, please follow:<br />
    `pip3 install -r requirement.txt --user`  <br />
+   For individual packages like tkinter that cannot be successfully installed by pip, please try:<br />
+   `sudo apt-get install python3-tk`  <br />
    <br />
 2. Fortunately, although our original collected sample data are not public, the preprocessed version is shared in the data folder.
 This version has conducted **feature matching**, that is, the number of features of the same data type is equal.<br />
    If the number of features you are processing is not equal, please carry out peak alignment and run the script below:<br />